Training and Education Equivalency

 Candidates who wish to practise pharmacy in Quebec must register to become a member of the OPQ.
 They will have to demonstrate specific skills and knowledge, including French language fluency.

 It is important to note that the OPQ has a different licensure process than the other Canadian provinces.
-OPQ does not require enrolment in Pharmacists’ Gateway Canada (Gateway) as they conduct their own evaluation for education and training equivalency.
+OPQ does not require enrolment in Pharmacists’ Gateway Canada (Gateway).
 Enrolment in the Gateway is only required if the candidate chooses to obtain the Pharmacy Examining Board of Canada (PEBC) Certificate of Qualification and include it as part of the evaluation for education and training equivalency.
 The PEBC Certificate of Qualification can be submitted to OPQ as part of the training and education equivalency application; however, it is not a requirement.
 Candidates are advised to note that the process by OPQ is independent of, and prevails over, the PEBC certification process.

 OPQ’s education evaluation processes will differ depending on whether the candidate is a graduate from France or a graduate from another country.